-For identified significant and moderate negative situations or breaches (controversy), an appropriate ESG factor is determined.
-For example, an environmental accident resulting in water pollution is a controversy for the environmental factor "Pollution".
-For the corresponding ESG factor, a penalty score is applied as percentage of the risk exposure.
+In the process of assigning the ESG rating, open data sources are analyzed for the presence of controversial situations in the current year and during the 2 preceding years.
+The corresponding subfactor is determined for the identified controversial situations.
+For example, an environmental accident resulting in environmental pollution is a disputable situation for the environmental subfactor "Pollution".
+If there is a disputable situation, a penalty point in the form of a % of the risk exposure by which the risk management score is reduced is applied to the assessment of the corresponding sub-factor.
 The agency can decide to withdraw a current controversy no earlier than 12 months of the monitoring period from the start of the controversy penalty.